-Insomnia is the most common sleep disorder which is being found among the people of western European counties and UK.
-Around 10% population from these regions are ailing from chronic insomnia with consistent complains about deteriorating energy levels in the body.
-It’s not clear why people from these specific geographies are facing the brunt of this lifestyle disturbing medical condition.
+Insomnia is the most common sleep disorder, which affects a number of people in western European counties and the UK.
+Around 10% population from these regions are ailing from chronic insomnia.
+Also, they make consistent complaints about deteriorating energy levels in the body.
+However, it’s not clear why people from these specific geographies are facing the brunt of this lifestyle disturbing medical condition.

 A patient suffering from chronic insomnia might suffer from the following conditions: